shramov/tll/src/channel/tcp.rst

 ``bind=<address>`` (default is ``*:0``, only in client mode) - bind local side of connection to specified address.
 Can be used for load balancing when several connections to one endpoint are placed on different network interfaces.
+Client sets ``SO_REUSEADDR`` option before binding so same port can be used for different connections, ``(saddr, daddr, sport, dport)`` tuple must be unique, so connecting to two different servers from one port is possible, but not to one destination.

 ``frame={none|std|short|...}`` (default ``std``) - select framing mode: